 Deals are being lost on the grounds of data protection measures not sufficiently met.
 The locations of data being stored are not within a specific territory due to the possibility of government intrusion.
 This all comes down to upfront transparency.
 However, this push by Apple is a sign that it’s the larger, corporate companies whose reputations and finances are suffering as a result of consumers becoming more aware.

-As time goes on we, as the consumer, expect to have a clear idea over the use of our data in order to make an informed decision over a product or service.
+As time goes on we, as the consumer, expect to have a clear idea of the use of our data in order to make an informed decision over a product or service.
 We want to have the choice over whether to accept that risk or not.

 What will a ‘nutrition label’ contain?